-The Friends of Kinneil works to promote and develop Kinneil Estate and its neighbouring Nature Reserve in Bo’ness.
+The Friends of Kinneil work to promote and develop Kinneil Estate and its neighbouring Nature Reserve in Bo’ness.
 Members get involved in a range of activities – and you could join them.

-If you’d like to help out as a volunteer, get in touch.
+If you’d like to help out as a volunteer, please get in touch:

-- Ask: Chat about volunteering at a future Kinneil open day.
-Dates are posted on our homepage.
+- Ask: Chat about volunteering at a future Kinneil open day or any of our other events.

 Here are just some of the things you could get involved with (although perhaps not all!):